-On April 22, 2021, Earth Day, ESA astronaut Thomas Pesquet is planned to return to the International Space Station for his second mission, Alpha.
+On April 22, 2021, Earth Day, ESA astronaut Thomas Pesquet is planning to return to the International Space Station for his second mission, Alpha.
 Ahead of his launch, the Copernicus Sentinel-2 mission takes us over Cape Canaveral, USA, in a region known as the Space Coast.

 Cape Canaveral is a cape and city in Brevard County, in east-central Florida.
 The cape is separated from the mainland by the Banana River, Merritt Island and the Indian River from east to west.